 "I am sure you deserved every single one," Petunia said.
 She turned away from Sirius to give Tonks a once-over, then sniffed.
 "And who might you be?"

 Harry waved to his uncle, who was still hauling his considerable weight into the foyer.
 "Hiya, Uncle Vernon.
 This is Tonks—she was my bodyguard for the past year, and she's real good.
 I got our Minister to assign her to watch over you for a while."

 Vernon looked her over dubiously.
 "Whatever for?
-I thought you took care of that freak bastard last year."
+I thought you whacked that freak bastard last year."